 While defined benefit retirement accounts—also known as pensions—are largely a thing of the past, they also fall under the heading of guaranteed retirement income.
 If you are fortunate enough to have a pension fund with your employer, be sure to include that in your calculations.
-Your plan administrator can provide you with an estimated benefit analysis—similar to that provided by Social Security—to give you a better idea of what your payments might look like.
+Your plan administrator can provide you with an estimated benefit analysis—similar to that offered by Social Security—to give you a better idea of your payments.

 In an ideal world, your guaranteed retirement income would be enough to cover your essential expenses each month—an “income floor,” so to speak, that will always support you.
-Realistically, however, if Social Security is the only regular income you expect to receive, you’ll need to come up with ideas for cutting expenses or creating additional guaranteed income.
+Realistically, however, if Social Security is the only regular income you expect to receive, you’ll need to develop ideas for cutting expenses or creating additional guaranteed income.

 7. What about your retirement savings?

 IRAs and 401(k) and 403(b) accounts are considered retirement savings accounts.
-Because their balances depend on the performance of their underlying investments, they can fluctuate in value, making them less dependable than Social Security or pension payments, but nonetheless important building blocks for retirement income with growth potential.
-You'll most likely need to use withdrawals from these accounts during retirement, but by using them to pay for basic expenses, you could run the risk of eroding your savings faster than you anticipated.
+Because their balances depend on their underlying investments' performance, they can fluctuate in value, making them less dependable than Social Security or pension payments, but essential building blocks for retirement income with growth potential.
+You’ll most likely need to use withdrawals from these accounts during retirement.
+Still, by using them to pay for necessary expenses, you could run the risk of eroding your savings faster than you anticipated.
 Most financial experts advise withdrawing no more than 4 percent of your investments’ value each year in retirement—and some recommend less during a market downturn.

 8. Consider turning your savings into lifetime income.2

-There’s no question that having a source of guaranteed income in retirement creates confidence.
-While few people are fortunate enough to have pensions these days, there is a similar vehicle, available to everyone, offering a guaranteed income.
-With this retirement product, you can convert a lump sum of money—such as IRA, 401(k) or 403(b) balances—into a steady stream of regular payments.
-Annuities also offer you a choice of distribution methods, including a lifetime income option, meaning you will never have to worry about outliving your money, or answering the question, “How long will my retirement savings last?”
+No question having a source of guaranteed income in retirement creates confidence.
+While few people are fortunate enough to have pensions these days, there is a similar vehicle available to everyone, offering a guaranteed income.
+With this retirement product, you can convert a lump sum of money—such as IRA, 401(k), or 403(b) balances—into a steady stream of regular payments.
+Annuities also offer you a choice of distribution methods, including a lifetime income option, meaning you will never have to worry about outliving your money or answering the question, “How long will my retirement savings last?”

 9. Closing the gap

-After your estimating, cutting and calculating you still find yourself with a gap between expenses and income for retirement, there are a number of steps you can take.
+After estimating, cutting, and calculating, you still find yourself with a gap between expenses and income for retirement.
+There are several steps you can take.

 Consider “gradual” retirement.
-Rather than retiring “cold turkey,” consider the possibility of working a reduced schedule, or even trying a second career in consulting or another area of interest.
-In addition to its financial benefit, keeping some work structure in your life can keep you engaged mentally and socially, as well as continue to provide you with purpose and personal satisfaction.
+Rather than retiring “cold turkey,” consider the possibility of working a reduced schedule or even trying a second career in consulting or another area of interest.
+In addition to its financial benefit, keeping some work structure in your life can keep you engaged mentally and socially, and continue to provide you with purpose and personal satisfaction.

 The perfect retirement begins with a plan

 Everyone’s vision for retirement is unique.
-Whether you see yourself traveling the world, pursuing your dreams in a second career, or settled in a cozy home with grandchildren nearby, one thing is certain: Planning ahead can help you figure out how to pay for it.
-The sooner you get a sense of your retirement expenses—and have a strategy for meeting them comfortably— the more likely you’ll be to look forward to the future with confidence.
+Whether you see yourself traveling the world, pursuing your dreams in a second career, or settling into a cozy home with grandchildren nearby, one thing is certain: planning can help you figure out how to pay for it.
+The sooner you get a sense of your retirement expenses—and have a strategy for meeting them comfortably— the more likely you are to look forward to the future with confidence.